ypei1/ypei1.github.io/README.md

 ## Welcome to my site

 I am Yang Pei, a Ph.D. candidate in the Department of Economics at the University of Houston.
-My research interests are in International Trade, International Finance, China Economy.
+My research interests are in My research interests are in International Trade, International Macro/Finance, Macroeconomics.

 Download my [CV](/cv/YANGPEI_cv.pdf).